tarsmachine/tarsmachine.github.io/index.md

 We decentralize our knowledge to a network with a customizable personal knowledge AI, so we can collaboratively iterate knowledge faster.

-**Master Plan**
+### The TARS Master Plan**

-1. Build a search engine for personal knowledge base
+1. Build a search engine for network-driven knowledge
-2. Search network-driven knowledge
+2. The users iterate knowledge with other knowledge branch owner in the network
-3. Iterate knowledge with other knowledge branch owner in the network
+3. A better knolwedge input & output system for the machine learning data pipeline
 3. Use the unique data to train the customizable personal knowledge AI

 ---